-Sam & Dave took call and response to the next level!
+Sam & Dave took the Call-and-Response technique to the next level!

-Sam & Dave were a soul duo that recorded and performed together between 1961 and 1981.
+Sam & Dave was a soul duo that recorded and performed together between 1961 and 1981.

 For the majority of that time, Sam Moore and Dave Prater’s relationship would swing between arguing or not speaking to each other at all.

 During the 70s, they constantly broke up and would typically arrive separately to shows, have individual dressing rooms and not even look at each other on stage.

 Some say they both put this down to that the other person didn’t really want to be part of the duo.
 More likely, it came from touring an average of 280 shows a year between 1967 and 1969.

 The journey to becoming an international success started in 1961 when Sam met Dave on the club circuit in Miami.